leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 ## Accessing JS Data in the Filesystem via DataDevice

-The `DataDevice` in CheerpX allows access to JavaScript data from the filesystem.
-This device can read-only access to `Uint8Array`s and JavaScript `Strings`s.
-It is particularly useful for transferring data from JavaScript to processes running in CheerpX.
+The `DataDevice` in CheerpX exposes JavaScript data in the filesystem.
+This device provides read-only access to `Uint8Array`s and JavaScript `Strings`s.
+It is particularly useful for transferring data from JavaScript to programs running in CheerpX.

 For more information, see the [CheerpX DataDevice].